jl33-ai/jl33-ai.github.io/source/_posts/unimelb-wam-calculator.md

 ---

-# ⚐ Why did I build it with `Streamlit`?
+# Why Streamlit?

-- TLDR: Because the users don't care.
-- Complex engineering is beautiful, but it has its place.
+- No one, in the history of human civilization, has ever said: "boy, this app is so helpful, but I don't like it cos it's written in X"
-- I can add new feature requests in ~30 mins instead of 3 hours.
+- I can respond to feature requests in ~30 minutes instead of 3 hours.
-- Free, automatic hosting.
+- Free hosting, because hobbies should stay hobbies.
 - [Be a Jedi master, not a mid-wit](https://youtu.be/rP7bpYsfa6Q?si=NdXIYPDYvKCaqfq2&t=989).